The Difference Between Full-Frame vs APS-C Cameras

 Is a Full-Frame Better than APS-C?

-Many creatives correlate a full-frame to high quality because of its sensor size due to the amount of data captured with higher resolution.
+Many creatives correlate a full-frame to high quality because of its sensor size, which is due to the amount of data captured with higher resolution.
 And while this might seem like an obvious benefit, this doesn't automatically mean the APS-C sensor is inferior.

-The truth is — you don't need a full-frame sensor to succeed.
+The truth is — you don't need a full-frame sensor to produce beautiful photos or videos.
 There are several scenarios where an APS-C camera can excel in performance.
-And whether you'll do better with an APS-C camera or a full-frame camera has nothing to do with one's level of creative professionalism; it has everything to do with your specific photography for filmmaking needs.
+Whether you'll do better with an APS-C camera or a full-frame camera has nothing to do with your level of creative professionalism; it has everything to do with your specific photography for filmmaking needs.

 As technology has become even more impressive throughout the years, so has the quality progression seen in APS-C lenses and cameras.
-Most notably seen in situations where having lighter, smaller equipment is favorable such as an event, street, and travel photography.
+This is most notably seen in situations where having lighter, smaller equipment is favorable, such as events, street, and travel photography.